CvonChossyRieder/qaware-blog-source/content/posts/2020-11-30-smart-office-lorawan-gcp.md

 }
 ```

 The final piece of the architecture is to connect further external devices to receive and act upon certain thresholds and events.
 For this we use the _Cloud IoT Core_ and _Pub/Sub_ APIs from GCP.
 Each client device (or application) is registered together with its public key at the device manager.
 The device later authenicates itself using a JSON Web Token (JWT) that is signed with its own matching private key.
-To communicated with the backend the client connects via the MQTT protocol to receive the commands from the backend.
+To communicate with the backend and receive its commands, the client connects via the MQTT protocol.
 Have a look at the official [Quickstart](https://cloud.google.com/iot/docs/quickstart?hl=en) documentation for further details.

 The following pictures show the final result: a Raspberry Pi Zero W with a connected blink(1) mk3 LED.
 The Pi runs a small Go program that establishes the MQTT connection and then toggles the LED between red and green depending on the occupancy data sent by the backend.
 Finally, you do not have to manually turn the sign anymore!